 - 1-2.
 Model a 4-bit register with synchronous reset, set, and load signals.
-Assign Clk to SW15, D input to SW3-SW0, reset to SW4, set to SW5, load to SW6, and output Q to LED3-LED0.
-Verify the design in hardware. - 1-2-1.
-Open Vivado and create a blank project lab6 1 2. - 1-2-2.
+Assign Clk, D input, reset, set, load, and output Q. Verify the design in hardware. - 1-2-1.
+Open Vivado and create a blank project lab6_1_2. - 1-2-2.
 Create and add the Verilog module that will model the 4-bit register with synchronous reset, set, and load control signals. - 1-2-3.
-Synthesize the design. - 1-2-4.
-Create and add XDC file, assigning Clk to SW15, D input to SW3-SW0, reset to SW4, set to SW5, load to SW6, and Q to LED3-LED03 - 1-2-5.
-Implement the design.
+Add the appropriate board related master XDC file to the project and edit it to include the related pins.
+Note: You may have to add the CLOCK_DEDITCATED_ROUTE property for the Clk pin depending on which switch you select.

+1-2-4.
+Synthesize the design.